 On October 17, 2022, effective August 1, 2022, the Company entered into a Stock Purchase Agreement (the "GMG Purchase Agreement"), to acquire a 100% ownership interest in GMG Assets Limited ("GMG Assets"), a private limited company formed under the laws of Northern Ireland from Aaron Johnston and Mark Weir, individuals, the owners of 100% of the ordinary issued share capital (100 Ordinary Shares) of GMG Assets.
-Aaron Johnston a then member of the Board of Directors of the Company and Mark Weir a then 10% shareholder in RKings, were the owners of GMG Assets, and as such are both related parties to the Company.
+Aaron Johnston, a then member of the Board of Directors of the Company, and Mark Weir, a then 10% shareholder in RKings, were the owners of GMG Assets, and as such are both related parties to the Company.

-Pursuant to the GMG Purchase Agreement, which was approved by the Company's Board of Directors and the Audit Committee of the Board of Directors, the Company agreed to pay the Sellers 25,000 British pound sterling (GBP) (approximately \$29,000) for 100% of GMG Assets, which represented the combined costs paid by the Sellers to form GMG Assets.
+Pursuant to the GMG Purchase Agreement, which was approved by the Company's Board of Directors and the Audit Committee of the Board of Directors, the Company agreed to pay the GMG Sellers 25,000 British pound sterling (GBP) (USD \$30,708) for 100% of GMG Assets, which represented the combined costs paid by the GMG Sellers to form GMG Assets.
 GMG Assets was formed for the sole purpose of facilitating the Company's operation of RKings and to facilitate cash alternative offers for winners of prizes within RKings' business.
+The consideration was paid on March 6, 2023.

 Additionally, the Company agreed to pay Mr. Weir a monthly cash incentive bonus to assist in the running of GMG Assets.
-The bonus structure provides for the payment to Mr. Weir of 100% of the profits generated up to 50,000 GBP) (approximately \$58,000) then thereafter 10% of the profits generated by GMG Assets up to a maximum of 150,000 GBP per annum.
+The bonus structure provides for the payment to Mr. Weir of 100% of the profits generated up to 50,000 GBP) (approximately USD \$60,830) then thereafter 10% of the profits generated by GMG Assets up to a maximum of 150,000 GBP (approximately USD \$182,490) per annum.
 The aforementioned profits will be calculated as revenues less cost of goods sold, less any taxes paid or incurred.
 A cash alternative maximum percentage of the prize value in RKings will be set by the Board of Directors of the Company, from time to time.